 Performance

-As well as being fully committed to the education of the whole child, we fully appreciate the importance of students achieving the best possible educational outcomes.
+As well as being fully committed to the education of the whole child, we fully appreciate the importance of students achieving the best educational outcomes possible.
 The precise nature of results varies from year to year according to the cohort in question but students at Crispin have consistently achieved strong examination results around, or markedly above, the national average.

-Such information is of use but it has its limitations.
+The Government's 'Compare School and College Performance in England' information (a link to which can be found below) is of use but it has its limitations.
 It does give an indication of school performance but it will also reflect historical decisions about curriculum structures which may affect accountability measures.
-It also reflects what happened to students at a secondary school between 2017 and 2022, and at their primary school before that, rather than what will happen in the future.
+It also reflects what happened to students at a secondary school between 2018 and 2023, and at their primary school before that, rather than what will happen in the future.
 Although prior performance can sometimes be a good indicator of what will happen in the future; sometimes it is not.

 To give you one example, nationally students do less well in Modern Foreign Languages than in other subjects.
 In recent years the percentage of students taking a Modern Foreign Language at Crispin has greatly increased.
 We believe this is a desirable development, but all things being equal, at any school this is highly likely to have an adverse effect on some performance data with regards to progress and attainment.